Opeyimika-sudo/chatgpt-try/README.md

 ### Potential Additional Features

-1. Add an ErrorBoundary which displays a fallback UI if there's an error from the OpenAI API
-2. Add a Loading Spinner pending the time the OpenAI API comes back with a response
-3. Write tests using Jest for the app
+1. Write tests using Jest for the app
-4. Keep an history of the prompts and responses if the user wants to retrace/reverse
+2. Keep an history of the prompts and responses if the user wants to retrace/reverse